asciiscry3r/mksscryertower.quest/content/category/About.rst

 Klimenko Maxim Sergievich
 =========================

-| IT administrator and GNU/Linux user, but I don't have much knowledge about hardware and networking because I didn't get lessons from Scientology hackers, a member of the Civil Defense of the USRR (! communist,scientologist/andropov/beria fun ), I want and always will know and remember my history and the history of my country, and a "black" person for scientology - because they decided to control me like a robot/slave from childhood.
-And sometimes a cloud infrastructure engineer and always without faith.
+| IT administrator and GNU/Linux user, ~black~ ( final version of supressive ) person for scientology from my 7, but I don't have much knowledge about hardware and networking on level ~about tele control~ because I didn't get lessons or knowlege from Scientology hackers, they come to me, in almost all cases, for blackmail, theft of information and to install a backdoor on my equipment.
+A self-proclaimed member of the Civil Defense of the USRR ( ! communist,scientologist/andropov/beria fun ), I want and will always know and remember my history and the history of my country.
-| If you ask me, I don't allow Scientology people and cyber-criminals to use me and my work, but who asks... and by the way, I use Arch Linux.
+  If you ask me, I don't allow Scientology people and cyber-criminals to use me and my work, but who asks... and by the way, I use Arch Linux.
-| I can publish one variant then, after days, remember something an update all site - because my memory is like controlled disk.
+| I can publish one variant then, after days, remember something and update all the site - because my memory is like a controlled disk.

 1. The freedom of one ends where the freedom of another begins.